reilandeubank/golox/README.md

-This interpreter is feature complete through Chapter 10 of Crafting Interpreters, meaning it implements variables, printing, loops, control flow, and functions (complete with working return statements and control flow)
+This interpreter is feature complete through Chapter 10 of Crafting Interpreters, meaning it implements variables, printing, loops, control flow, and functions (complete with working return statements and control flow).
+Does NOT include variable resolution, classes, or inheritence <sub>(yuck)</sub>

 # Instructions